|Style||Dry, Red, Full Bodied, Floral, Pine, Red Fruit, Elegant, Food Friendly|

 G.D.Vajra Barolo 'Albe' is a complex, full-bodied wine offering aromas of red fruits, plums, rose petals, figs and herbs.
 Rich and layered on the palate, it is supported by ripe tannins and a lingering elegant acidity.
 An ideal accompaniment to Italian cuisine especially with flavours of the Autumn.

 Medal winning at both the International Wine Challenge 2020, and the Sommelier Wine Awards 2020.

 About the Producer

+Aldo Vaira's wines are characterised by pristine flavours and clearly defined perfumes.
+These characters are attributable to the position of his vineyards at about 400 metres above sea level in the village of Vergne in the commune of Barolo.
 G.D.
-Vajra was established in 1972 and named after Aldo’s father, Giuseppe Domenico.
-Aldo has been gradually increasing the area under vine to 60 hectares, of which 10 are Nebbiolo for Barolo, located in such outstanding sites as Bricco delle Viole, Ravera, Fossati, La Volta, Coste di Vergne and Coste di Rose.
-A traditionalist, Aldo adheres to old-style winemaking methods, such as long ageing in barrel for his Barolo, but combines this with new techniques, such as a judicious use of oak, to produce superbly elegant wines.
+Vajra was established in 1972 and named after Aldo's father, Giuseppe Domenico Vajra.
+Aldo has been gradually increasing the area under vine to 60 hectares, of which 10 are Nebbiolo for Barolo, located in such strategic spots as Bricco delle Viole, Fossati, La Volta and Coste di Vergne.
+A traditionalist, Aldo adheres to oldstyle winemaking methods, though blends these with new techniques, such as temperature-controlled fermentation, to produce such superbly elegant wines.

 Net Orders Checkout